jupyter-server/enterprise_gateway/docs/source/docker.md

 Enterprise Gateway provides a single [bootstrap-kernel.sh](https://github.com/jupyter/enterprise_gateway/blob/master/etc/kernel-launchers/bootstrap/bootstrap-kernel.sh) script that handles the three kernel languages supported out of the box - Python, R, and Scala.
 When a kernel image is started by Enterprise Gateway, parameters used within the bootstrap-kernel.sh script are conveyed via environment variables.
 The bootstrap script is then responsible for validating and converting those parameters to meaningful arguments to the appropriate launcher.

 ##### Kernel Launcher
 The kernel launcher, as discussed [here](system-architecture.html#kernel-launchers) does a number of things.
-In paricular, it creates the connection ports and conveys that connection information back to Enterprise Gateway via the socket identified by the response address parameter.
+In particular, it creates the connection ports and conveys that connection information back to Enterprise Gateway via the socket identified by the response address parameter.
 Although not a requirement for container-based usage, it is recommended that the launcher be written in the same language as the kernel.
 (This is more of a requirement when used in applications like YARN.)

 #### About Jupyter Docker-stacks Images
 Most of what is presented assumes the base image for your custom image is derived from the [Jupyter Docker-stacks](https://github.com/jupyter/docker-stacks) repository.
 As a result, it's good to cover what makes up those assumptions so you can build your own image independently from the docker-stacks repository.